Have you taken the plunge and purchased a piece of property?

 Here they are:

-Sole Proprietor - one person is named on the title as the proprietor.
+- Sole Proprietor - one person is named on the title as the sole owner.

-Joint Tenants - If one of you passed away the other person automatically received the property, also known as, "right of ownership".
+- Joint Tenants - If one of you passed away the other person automatically gets 100% ownership of the property.
+This is also known as "right of ownership".
 Wills are void in this scenario and this is most common with married couples and civil partnerships.

-Tenants in Common - A share of the ownership of the property is divided between the owners and must add up to 100%.
-If one person passes away or wants to leave they are free to sell or pass on their share percentage of the property to somebody else.
+- Tenants in Common - A share of the ownership of the property is divided between the owners.
+If one person passes away then their share of the property passes on through their will.

 You can check out the government’s page on this relationship here.